yuanfux/polymer-popover/README.md

 A popover component empowered by Popper.js

 ## Preview
-An easy to use and flexible popover component based on Polymer 2.0.
+An easy to use and run-time configurable popover component based on Polymer 2.0.

 ![gif broken](https://drive.google.com/uc?id=119jxrSGKR4FqHORDuBFiri3W4qDIV1Nx "classic-popover-demo")